signalogic/SigSRF_SDK/README.md

 The SigSRF "inferlib" (inference library) module provides an interface to Kaldi ASR.
 In the SigSRF and EdgeStreawm SDK the Kaldi "mini-librispeech" model is used, which is trained with English speech and has a vocabulary size around 20k words.
 More information is at <a href="https://medium.com/@qianhwan/understanding-kaldi-recipes-with-mini-librispeech-example-part-1-hmm-models-472a7f4a0488"> Understanding Kaldi with mini-librispeech</a>.

-To run ASR, you can either download a Docker container (see [Docker Containers](#user-content-dockercontainers) above) or install the ASR version Rar package (see [Rar Package ASR Install Notes](#user-content-asrinstallnotes) above).
+To run ASR, you can either download a Docker container (see [Docker Containers](#user-content-dockercontainers) above) or install the ASR version Rar package (see [ASR Install Notes](#user-content-asrinstallnotes) above).
 The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin page</a> has command line examples running ASR on RTP encoded pcaps. mediaTest can be used to generate pcaps from USB input or audio file (wav, au, etc). pcaps may be encoded with any of the codecs supported in the SDK. mediaMin is currently being modified to support direct .wav and USB audio input.

 For ASR performance and accuracy, system performance is crucial -- unless you are running a Xeon E5-25xx core or similar you won't see sustained real-time performance.
 However, because SigSRF libs have been developed and deployed on Linux systems for telecoms who are extremely sensitive to losing any amount of data, near-real-time ASR is possible even on slow CPUs such as Atom C2300 series.
 On slower CPUs, thread preemption and buffer management built into SigSRF libs allows for several seconds of real-time ASR operation separated by pauses.